zoxpx/pxdocs/content/support/_index.md

 ## Support Email Alias

-We can also maintain support through a general purpose support email alias : "support@portworx.com".
+We also offer email support through  our support mailing list - support@portworx.com.

 ## Other support pages